Expectations and course registration

 The dean's list

 is published at the end of each semester.
-It includes the names of all students of at least half-time status whose GPA for the period is no lower than 3.6.
+It includes the names of all degree-seeking students of at least half-time status whose GPA for the period is no lower than 3.6.
 Students on the dean's list whose cumulative GPA, as based on at least 20 semester hours, is no lower than 3.75 will be indicated as receiving distinction for continued high achievement.
 Students with incompletes are disqualified.

 The Pi Delta Society